 Researchers have attempted to guess the number of wrongful convictions in the U.S. Several estimates place the percentage anywhere between two and ten percent.
 One study by criminologists at Penn State concluded that approximately 6% of state prisoners in Pennsylvania may have been wrongfully convicted.
-Across the U.S., there may be tens of thousands to hundreds of thousands of wrongfully convicted individuals behind bars.

 The best way to avoid a wrongful conviction is to invest in quality legal counsel as soon as possible after being accused of or arrested for an offense.
 At The Law Office of Gabriel & Gabriel, Attorney Brian P. Gabriel devotes his career to protecting the rights of criminal defendants and upholding the presumption of innocence.

 Why Are There Wrongful Convictions in the U.S.?

 The issue of wrongful convictions is widespread.
 Unfortunately, several factors may contribute to wrongful convictions, and one or more of these factors may be present in any case.
 Defendants may not be able to avoid some of these factors on their own.
 However, experienced counsel may be able to mitigate the likelihood of the following factors being present in your case.

 While many police officers go above and beyond to aid the justice system, some police officers may be responsible for hiding, altering, or fabricating evidence; lying on the witness stand; or making deals with prosecutors or other parties in return for made-up testimony.